See us on video!

 Haus Sterr Anton kitchen dining room

-Our selection of the best beer & medieval festivals in the Bavarian Forest & Czech Republic
+A selection of beer & medieval festivals in the Bavarian Forest & Czech Republic

 From Spring through to Autumn, there are beer and medieval re-enactment festivals virtually every weekend.
-If you want to plan your visit to take in some of the best, here are our personal recommendations.
-All of the events are free except the Dragon Slaying Festival - we can book tickets for you.
+If you want to plan your visit to take in some of the best, here are a few to choose from.
+Most events are free except the Dragon Slaying Festival where booking tickets is recommended.

 Historical Weekend and Annual Folklore Festical in Plzen (Czech Republic).
 Easy to reach by train.